linusmossberg/face-detection-and-recognition/README.md

 | Matlab                                  | R2019b (9.7) |
 | Image Processing Toolbox                | 11.0         |
 | Statistics and Machine Learning Toolbox | 11.6         |

+## Report

+A report describing this work in more detail is available [here](report.pdf).
+The report was written in only three days and the structure and formulations are often lacking because of it, but it may still be informative.
+Much of the code contains more implementation-specific commented explanations.

 ## Visualizations